Mjz86/c_colon/mcc.md

-qualiexpr(T V)/qualiexpr() ( default):
+`qualiexpr(T V)/qualiexpr()` ( default):

 an special qualifier.

  V itself has a type with its qualifiers,

- the value of V can be changed by the `constexpr` code section by qualiexprof(indentifier)  that accecess the V inside (needs to have unsafe(qualiexprof) , beacuse E colon does not need this level of power).
+ the value of V can be changed by the `constexpr` code section by `qualiexprof(identifier)`  that access the V inside (needs to have `unsafe(qualiexprof)` , because E colon does not need this level of power).

- any function attempting to caputure this qualifier inside its scope needs to be a template,
+ any function attempting to capture this qualifier inside its scope needs to be a template,

  however , the outside of scope qualifier checks can still be there without changing the function signature;